-You can send an email to: email@example.com with your order number as the subject and in the email a clear description of the complaint with as much information as possible as support, such as photos and any other communication that has already been addressed.
+You can email: firstname.lastname@example.org with your order number as the subject and in the email a clear description of the complaint with as much information as possible as support, such as photos and any other communication that has already been addressed.

 Complaints handling and disputes

 - The entrepreneur has a well-publicized complaints procedure and handles complaints in accordance with this complaints' procedure.

 - Complaints about the implementation of the agreement must be submitted to the entrepreneur within a reasonable period, fully and clearly described, after the consumer has discovered the defects.

 - Complaints submitted to the entrepreneur will be answered within 30 days from the date of receipt.
 If a complaint requires a foreseeable longer processing time, the entrepreneur will reply within 30 days with a confirmation of receipt and an indication when the consumer can expect a more detailed answer.

 - Contracts between the entrepreneur and the consumer are exclusively governed by Dutch law, insofar as private international law permits.

 - A dispute will only be handled by the Disputes Committee if the consumer has first submitted his complaint to the entrepreneur within a reasonable period.

 - When the entrepreneur requests the intervention, the consumer will have to state in writing within five weeks after a request made in writing by the entrepreneur whether he wishes to do so or whether the competent court should handle the dispute.
 If the entrepreneur does not hear of the consumer's choice within five weeks, the entrepreneur is entitled to submit the dispute to the competent court.